-Pre-revenue startup valuation can be a tricky endeavor.
+What is Your Pre-revenue Startup Company Worth The valuation can be a tricky endeavor?
 There are many things to take into consideration, from the management team and market trends to the demand for the product and the marketing risks involved.
 Only 1 in 1000 startups meet their goals.

 Typical Methods Used: